Paramythia executions

-The Paramythia executions, also known as the Paramythia massacre (19–29 September 1943) was a combined Nazi and Cham Albanian war crime perpetrated by members of the 1st Mountain Division and the Muslim Cham militia in the town of Paramythia and its surrounding region, during the Axis occupation of Greece, in World War II.
-In this, 201 Greek villagers were murdered and 19 municipalities in the region of Paramythia were destroyed.
-The years after the end of the war and the defeat of the Axis Powers, a series a war crime trials condemned these actions, however not a single defendant was ever arrested and brought to trial, as they already had fled into Albania.
-At the Hostages Trial in Nuremberg (1948), the American judges reached the decision that the executions of Paramythia were "plain murders".
+The Paramythia executions, also known as the Paramythia massacre, was a mass execution and war crime perpetrated by members of Nazi Germany's 1st Mountain Division and the collaborating Muslim Cham Albanian militia in the town of Paramythia and its surrounding region, during the Axis occupation of Greece in World War II.
+Over the period of 19–29 September 1943, 201 Greek civilians were murdered – primarily the Greek community's representatives and intellectuals – and 19 municipalities in the region of Paramythia were destroyed.
+After the end of the war and the defeat of the Axis powers, a series of war crime trials condemned these actions, however no defendants were ever arrested and brought to trial, as they already had fled into Albania.
+The perpetrators were tried in absentia.
+At the Hostages Trial in Nuremberg in 1948, the American judges reached the decision that the executions of Paramythia were "plain murders".

 Background

-The town of Paramythia was the administrative center of the Prefecture of Thesprotia before World War II.
-When the war broke out it had a mixed population of 3,000 Christian Greeks and 3,000 Muslim Cham Albanians.
+The town of Paramythia was the administrative center of the Prefecture of Thesprotia in Greece before World War II.
+When the war broke out, it had a mixed population of approximately 3,000 Christian Greeks and 3,000 Muslim Cham Albanians.

 Fascist Italian propaganda had adopted a pro-Albanian approach, promising that the region would become part of Great Albania when the war ended.
-As a result, the Muslim Cham community collaborated in large parts with the occupying Italian and later the German troops of the Axis Powers, committing a number of crimes against the unarmed local Greek population.
+As a result, the Muslim Cham community collaborated in large parts with the occupying Italian and later the German troops of the Axis powers, committing a number of crimes against the unarmed local Greek population.
 The occupation forces installed a local Cham administration in the town of Paramythia, with Xhemil Dino as local administrator of Thesprotia and as a representative of the Albanian government.
 Apart from the local Cham administration (Këshilla) and militia, a paramilitary organization named 'Kosla' was operating from July 1942.

 Anti-resistance activity and first wave of executions

-Due to increased guerilla activity in the surrounding region, in September 1943, German Lt Colonel Josef Remold ordered the initiation of several scouting missions consisting of combined German-Cham Albanian groups.
+Due to increased guerilla activity in the surrounding region, in September 1943, German Lt.
+Colonel Josef Remold ordered the initiation of several scouting missions consisting of combined German-Cham Albanian groups.

-On September 18, a group of 60 villagers was stopped by a patrol and were interrogated.
+On 18 September, a group of 60 villagers was stopped by a patrol and were interrogated.
 Nine of them (one woman and eight men) were considered members of the resistance.
 The next day they were executed in front of the town's elementary school.
-On September 20, the scouting missions intensified and on several occasions engaged EDES units in combat.
+On 20 September, the scouting missions intensified and on several occasions engaged EDES units in combat.
 Remold himself remarked that the Cham units were very effective and "with their knowledge of the surrounding area, they have proved their value in the scouting missions".

-On September 24, a patrol team consisting of five German soldiers was ambushed, possibly by Greek guerillas.
+On 24 September, a patrol team consisting of five German soldiers was ambushed, possibly by Greek guerillas.
 The next day their bodies were found in a condition that made recognition difficult.
 A rumor spread that the team was accompanied by Muslim Chams, who committed the murders in order to accuse the Greeks and to initiate a major pogrom over the following days.
 However, according to post-war testimonies this possibility has not been proven.